 - By bike

 Like every Dutch city, it’s just great to be like a local and hop on a bike to explore Amersfoort.
 The city is far less chaotic than for example Utrecht or Amsterdam, which makes for a more relaxed experience.
 At every train station you can pick up a OV fiets for €3,85 a day, or you can rent a bike at Fiets Point in Amersfoort.

 Koppelpoort is probably the most beautiful historical site in Amersfoort and a fine example of a water and road gate.
 It was built in the 14th century as the city’s main fortification and it was never breached.
 Two towers guard the roads along the canal, while small boats are able to pass through the archway.

 The gothic tower in the exact centre of Amersfoort is the only part remaining from a church that used to stand on this spot.
 A gunpowder blast blew up the rest of the structure in the 18th century.
-You can buy tickets to ascend the tower are sold at the nearby tourist office, but the ground floor you can visit for free.
+You can buy tickets to ascend the tower at the nearby tourist office.
+The ground floor of the church is accessible for free.

 Town square Hof is set next to the Saint Joris church and filled with a huge amount of cafés and shops.
 It’s the place where locals get together to shop for groceries at the weekly market, chat and watch the world go by.